Melospiza melodia melodia/euphonia/juddi, M. m. montana

 - High counts: 250 at Funk WPA, Phelps Co 18 Apr 1999, 127 in Hall Co 11 May 2002, 76 at Fontenelle Forest, Sarpy Co 1 Apr 2017, 65 at Funk WPA 6 May 2000, and 63 at DeSoto NWR, Washington Co 10 Apr 2021.

-Mollhoff (2001) showed summer distribution essentially restricted to the east and east-central, but by 2011 (Mollhoff 2016), the range had continued to expand westward by about 100 miles, with reports west to the east edge of the Panhandle, notably in the North Platte River Valley and Niobrara River Valley.
+Mollhoff (2001) showed summer distribution essentially restricted to the east and east central, but by 2011 (Mollhoff 2016), the range had continued to expand westward by about 100 miles, with reports west to the east edge of the Panhandle, notably in the North Platte River Valley and Niobrara River Valley.
 These breeding bird atlas data suggest a westward range expansion, rather than, or perhaps as well as, a north-south one as suggested by the presence of juddi Song Sparrows in Lancaster Co (Cink 1975).
 By 2006, it was “abundant” along the Platte River in Lincoln Co.
 An “apparent juvenile” was netted at Lake Ogallala, Keith Co 26 Jun 2000 (Brown and Brown 2001).
-BBS trend analysis shows Song Sparrows have increased 5.36% (95 C.I.; 3.67, 7.06) statewide 1966-2015 (Sauer et al 2017).
+BBS trend analysis (Sauer et al 2020) shows a strong annual increase of 5.1% (95 C.I.; 3.61, 6.65) statewide 1966-2019.

 - Breeding phenology: